Children Who Are Prepared Are More Confident During Emergencies and Disasters

 - Is the person awake and breathing?

-Explain the importance of pressing the one-key twice instead of looking for a non-existent 11-key.
+- Explain the importance of pressing the one-key twice instead of looking for a non-existent eleven (11) key

-Keep a first-aid kit handy and make sure your child and babysitters know where to find it.
-When your child is old enough, teach him or her basic first aid.
+Keep a first-aid kit handy and make sure your child and babysitters know where to find it